H-1B Visa Extension in 2026: Renewals, Processing Time, Process

 H-1B Spouse Work Permit Extension

-For H-4 spouses who wish to work, simply extending H-4 status is not enough—they must also obtain or renew an Employment Authorization Document (EAD).
+For H-4 spouses who wish to work, simply extending H-4 status is not enough.
+Spouses must also obtain or renew an Employment Authorization Document (EAD).
 This can be done by filing Form I-765 with USCIS up to 180 days before the current EAD expires.
-To qualify, they must maintain a valid H-4 status and be married to an H-1B holder with an approved I-140.

 There is a key distinction between an H-1B extension being denied or rejected: